xoopscube/modules/README.md

 # Modules
+XOOPSCube modules with Legacy backwards compatibility.

-Extra XOOPSCube modules to extend XCL - Web Application Platform.
+This avoids constraining new designs with legacy backwards compatibility issues and the design process is simplified to extend XCL - Web Application Platform.

 ## Branch